-Art What!: Art Basel announces premier lineup of galleries for its 2020 edition in Basel [POSTPONED]
+Art What!: Art Basel announces premier lineup of galleries for its 2020 edition in Basel [CANCELLED]

-UPDATE: As a result of the COVID-19 pandemic and its unprecedented impact worldwide, Art Basel has decided to postpone its June fair.
-The 2020 edition of Art Basel will now take place at Messe Basel from 17th to 20th September 2020, with preview days on 15th and 16th September 2020.
+UPDATE: As a result of the COVID-19 pandemic and its unprecedented impact worldwide, Art Basel has decided not to hold its Basel show.
+The fair was scheduled to take place at Messe Basel from 17th to 20th September 2020, after having previously been postponed from June.

 BASEL, SWITZERLAND – Art Basel has announced the details of its gallery list for its show in Basel this June.
 288 leading galleries from 35 countries and territories will present works ranging from the Modern period of the early 20th century to the present.